sjtava/Tkinter-App-Workshop/README.md

 Repl.it: https://replit.com/~
 Polygon: https://polygon.io/docs/getting-started

-Resources for learning how to build applications with Tkinter:
+**Other Resources** for learning how to build applications with Tkinter:

 https://www.geeksforgeeks.org/python-gui-tkinter/